Peace begins with the parent. We commit to understanding and regulating our own emotions. The child is not responsible for our emotions, we are.

 If we make a mistake, if we hurt our children, we sincerely apologize and repair the broken trust.

 We teach by what we do and by who we are.
 Actions speak louder than words.
-Everyday are children are watching, everyday we are modelling behaviour to be learned.
+Everyday our children are watching, everyday we are modelling behaviour to be learned.

 Challenging behaviour is about problem solving and finding solutions.
 We assume the best of our children and as a result try to help them through difficult times.